Understanding gum recession and the treatments

 Myths of gum recession

-It is commonly heard from many people that they think that gum recession is common among old people.
+- Ageing - It is commonly heard from many people that they think gum recession is common among older people.
 This is not true!
 Gum recession can happen to anyone who has unhealthy gums or improper dental hygiene.

 - Unhealthy people - Only unhealthy people have gum recession is an incorrect statement.
-Although our gums are one of the indications of our dental and general health, it does not mean that only unhealthy people get it.
-Healthy people like you may also have gum recession due to several causes such as brushing with hard bristles toothbrush with harsh brushing strokes.
+Although our gums are one of the indications of our dental and general health, it does not mean that only unhealthy people have it.
+Healthy people like you may also have gum recession due to several causes, such as brushing with a hard-bristle toothbrush with harsh brushing strokes.

 Causes

-- Teeth grinding - Those who grind their teeth during their sleep may not even realize that they are teeth grinders.
+- Teeth grinding - Those who grind their teeth during their sleep may not even realise that they are teeth grinders.
 It’s even less known that teeth grinding can potentially cause gum recession.
-When you grind your teeth, the pressure and friction cause the teeth to move and the supporting bones and gum will eventually recede due to the movements.
+When you grind your teeth, the pressure and friction cause the teeth to move, and the supporting bones and gum will eventually recede due to the movements.

-- Physical wearing off of the gums - Brushing with hard bristles toothbrush or hard brushing movements causing the gum injury and subsequently the gum to recede.
+- Physical wearing off of the gums - Brushing with a hard-bristle toothbrush or hard brushing movements, causing the gum injury and subsequently the gum to recede.

 Treatments

-- Root Planing / Deep Cleaning under local anesthesia -
+- Root Planing / Deep Cleaning under local anaesthesia -

 For mild cases of gum recession, we suggest professional deep cleaning on the affected areas.
-After the deep cleaning, plaque and tartar is removed, allowing the receded gums to reattach back to the tooth structure.
+After the deep cleaning, plaque and tartar are removed, allowing the receded gums to reattach to the tooth structure.

-- Fluoride Varnish - Apply desensitizing agents to help reduce tooth sensitivity to the exposed root.
+- Fluoride Varnish - Apply desensitising agents to help reduce tooth sensitivity to the exposed root.

 - Composite Restoration - Placement of composite restoration (tooth-colored filling) for more severe cases, to cover and protect the exposed root surfaces.

-You do not want to ignore if you suspect you have gum recession.
-Early detection and seek early treatment saves you from teeth sensitivity, social awkwardness, prevent any further damage and potential loss of tooth (teeth).
+You do not want to ignore it if you suspect you have gum recession.
+Early detection and seeking early treatment saves you from teeth sensitivity, social awkwardness, prevents any further damage and potential loss of teeth.
 Oral health is very much linked to our general health.
 A healthy body starts with a healthy set of teeth and gums.
-Get an appointment with us to understand more about your gum and oral health.
+Get an appointment with us to understand more about your gums and oral health.